 LATAM Airlines Perú (formerly known as LAN Perú S.A) is a subsidiary of LATAM Airlines, based in Lima, Perú.
 The airline was founded in 1998 and began operations in 1999 with domestic services and international services commenced on 15th November 1999.
 The parent company, LAN Chile, merged with TAM Airlines and rebranded to form LATAM Airlines.
 Following this, LAN Perú also rebranded to LATAM Perú in 2004.
 In 2009, LATAM Perú received authorisation to provide aircraft maintenance services.
 Other subsidiaries of LATAM Airlines Group include LATAM Chile, LATAM Argentina and LATAM Ecuador.

-LATAM Perú has codeshare agreements with Korean air and WestJet.
+The airline has codeshare agreements with Korean air and WestJet.

 Premium (Oneworld Ruby)